djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/api_key_project_id_setup.md

 ![Agent Lab](/environment-setup/assets/agent-lab.png)

 ## Steps to Access Project ID

-1. Click on the hamburger menu (three horizontal lines) located at the top-left corner of the screen.
+1. Click on the hamburger menu (three horizontal lines) located at the top-left corner of the screen, You will see view all project options under Project section.

    ![Hamburger Menu](/environment-setup/assets/hamburger_click.png)

-2. After opening the menu, find and click on the project you want to work with.
+2. Now you will be redirected to list of Projects, find and click on the project you want to work with.

    ![Project Selection](/environment-setup/assets/choose_project.png)

 3. Once inside the project view, click on the "Manage Options" button.

-4. After clicking "Manage Options", the project ID will be displayed for furhter use.
+4. After clicking "Manage Options", the Project ID will be displayed copy Project ID for further use.

    ![Project ID](/environment-setup/assets/click_manage_get_projectId.png)